-Then Ketrian rose slowly as the Folam turned to lead him.
+Then Ketrian rose slowly as the Folam turned to lead him down the charred street.

 The lieutenant trotted through the smoke–a smell that seared Ketrian’s nostrils.
 Ketrian strapped on his mask again which the inside was laced with sweet smelling oils.

-Then the giant wolf snapped and launched itself at the Folam holding the harness.
-It sank its teeth around the Folam’s head and lifted him into the air.
+Then the giant wolf snapped and launched herself at the Folam holding the harness.
+She sank her teeth around the Folam’s head and lifted him into the air.
 Screams were emitted, but what could only be heard were the hollow echoes inside the wolf’s mouth.
-The beast shook the body violently, and when done inflicting pain, it spat the corpse out at the second Folam, who toppled over underneath the bloody mass.
+The beast shook the body violently, and when done inflicting pain, she spat the corpse out at the second Folam, who toppled over underneath the bloody mass.

 “Calm yourself, she-wolf!
 These creatures know not how to handle you.
 But I am here now.
 Please excuse my servants for like you, I do not favor them.
 You will be home soon if you settle.”

-But he did not say it in his common tongue of Alaun or Folam.
+But he did not say it in his common tongue of Alaun or the hard words of the Folam.
 He had spoken in a different language that no other man could.
 It was a speech that sounded harsh and fast, but it flowed smoothly like a howl.
 The wolf looked directly into the Ketrian’s eyes and he stared back.
 The angry wrinkles in her forehead smoothed out and her face now calmed.
-With his hand still outstretched, he strode over to the wolf and petted the her gigantic head.
+With his hand still outstretched, he strode over to the wolf and petted her gigantic head.

-The Folams around him lowered their spears and shields.
+The Folam around him lowered their spears and shields.
 Some of them watched Ketrian tame the beast gracefully in awe, while the more experienced bystanders walked away as if nothing had happened.

 “My lord,” the guide interrupted.
 “The boy...”